 A CMS is basically a software system that facilitates administration, authoring and collaborative content creation for web users who are not experienced with web programming languages.
-The three most popular CMS WordPress, Drupal and Joomla are easy to use and are often favoured by small businesses, individual bloggers and not-for-profit organisations.
+The three most popular CMS are WordPress, Drupal and Joomla are easy to use and are often favoured by small businesses, individual bloggers and not-for-profit organisations.

-The benefits of a CMS
+The benefits of a Content Management System

 A robust CMS enables users to manage documents online, administer changes to web content with little or no training, and create multiple author outputs.
 Most platforms have a range of presentation templates, which will vary depending on whether you want to build an eCommerce site or start a personal blog.
 The CMS controls your collection of web materials including documents, images and other media, and stores your content and metadata on a database.